We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Facebook share price volatility

-Over the last 12 months, Facebook's shares have ranged in value from as little as US$137.1006 up to US$304.67.
+Over the last 12 months, Facebook's shares have ranged in value from as little as US$168.3408 up to US$315.88.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Facebook's is 1.1828.
-This would suggest that Facebook's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Facebook's is 1.2863.
+This would suggest that Facebook's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Facebook, Inc. develops products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and in-home devices worldwide.
 The company's products include Facebook that enables people to connect, share, discover, and communicate with each other on mobile devices and personal computers; Instagram, a community for sharing photos, videos, and private messages; Messenger, a messaging application for people to connect with friends, family, groups, and businesses across platforms and devices; and WhatsApp, a messaging application that is used by people and businesses to communicate in a private way.
-It also provides Oculus, a hardware, software, and developer ecosystem, which allows people to come together and connect with each other through its Oculus virtual reality products.
+It also provides Facebook Reality Labs, an augmented and virtual reality product that help people feel connected, anytime, and anywhere.
 Facebook, Inc. was founded in 2004 and is headquartered in Menlo Park, California.

 Frequently asked questions

 More guides on Finder